zqbio/zqbio.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Yizheng Wang is currently studying for his master's degree in the Institute of Fundamental and Frontier Sciences of University of Electronic Science and Technology of China and he is working at Quan Zou's Lab .
+🙋🏼Hello, I'am Yizheng Wang. is currently studying for his master's degree in the Institute of Fundamental and Frontier Sciences of University of Electronic Science and Technology of China and he is working at Quan Zou's Lab .
 His field of study is bioinformatics and he is major in computer science and technology.

 My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=NEWRm1gAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=NEWRm1gAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>).

 # 🔥 News
-- *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.
-- *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.
+- *2024.03*: &nbsp;🎉🎉 The new personal homepage has been released.

 # 📝 Publications
 <div class='paper-box'>